-Disclaimer: This post isn't about dying my hair green.
-Instead, it's about all of the changes I've made to my hair care routines in order to have the least enviromental impact possible.
+Disclaimer: This post isn't about dying my hair green!
+Instead, it's about all of the changes I've made to my hair care routines in order to have the least environmental impact possible.

 It’s fair to say, I’ve done my fair bit of hair removal experimenting as a teen.
 Plucking, shaving, epilating, threading – I’ve given most of it a go.
 Before the start of this year, I’d not really considered the environmental impact of this side of personal care.